bdconcepts/leasdesk-docs/source/includes/_authentication.md

   -H "Authorization: Bearer <token>"
 ```

-To authorize, you have to send the token as a header in all requests.
-Also make sure you send the "Accept: application/json" header, this header is used to render errors within the system in json instead of serving HTTP responses containing HTML.
+To authorize each next request when using the API you have to add the access_token to the header of your request.
+Also make sure you send the "Accept: application/json" header, this header is used by our system to render errors within the system in json instead of serving HTTP responses containing HTML.